 Whether you are looking to establish an initial child support order or needing to modify or enforce an existing one, Ohio family lawyer John Heilbrun can help you navigate this complex issue.
 Child support is most often based upon the Ohio Child Support Guidelines, however, the amount of the child support to be paid may be more or less than this amount if it would be in the children’s best interests.
-In Collaborative divorce or other Dissolution the parents may agree to so deviate from the child support guidelines based upon their determination as to the needs of both the parents and children.
-Attorney Heilbrun can assist you in all custody and child support matters, ensuring both your and your child’s needs are taken into consideration.
+In collaborative divorce or other Dissolution the parents may agree to so deviate from the child support guidelines based upon their determination as to the needs of both the parents and children.
+Attorney Heilbrun can assist you in all child custody and child support matters, ensuring both your and your child’s needs are taken into consideration.

 Factors in Child Support

 Under Ohio Divorce Law, there is presumption that the amount of child support provided based upon the Ohio Child Support Guidelines is the amount that should be paid.
 The factors that are included in the computation of child support under the Child Support Guidelines include the gross income and earning capacity of each parent; work related child care expenses; health insurance expenses attributable to providing coverage for the children; local income taxes paid; any alimony/spousal support paid or received by one spouse to the other; and whether either parent has custody of and/or pays or receives child support in connection with a child outside of the marriage.